includeos/documentation/_build/html/_sources/Getting-started.rst.txt

 Getting started
 ===============

-..
-Punktet etter Install i oversikten (install.rst)
-..
-Fjerne Bochs?
-Må oppdateres hvis ikke

 Install libraries
 ~~~~~~~~~~~~~~~~~

-**NOTE:** The script will install packages and create a network bridge, and thus will ask for sudo access.
+**NOTE:** The script will install packages and create a network bridge.

 ::